fiefdx/ScreenStreamer/README.md

    convert_buffer_size: 1
    convert_images_size: 1

+   # to_sbs, convert 2d image to side-by-side images
+   to_sbs: false

    # how many screen shoters to work, less than 10
    shot: 1
    # alpha is an option to make the fps stable